Thaumonaut/cosplay-shoot-manager/README.md

 # Cosplay Photo Shoot Tracker (AI Vibe Coding Experiment)

 _This project was a test to see the current limitations and strengths to building a full application using nothing but AI.
 I tried to step in as little as possible and let the AI do most of the work to see what choices it would make.
 There were times I would need to correct the direction of the AI so that it would properly complete a task or to prevent it from undoing previous work.
 I was able to learn a lot and get a useful tool out of it.
-It may not be pretty or run well but I feel this project was still a sucess._
+It may not be pretty or run well but I feel this project was still a sucess.
+It was initially built using replit but I eventually switch to using vscode and copilot to add the final features and fix the inevitable bugs it would create._

 A comprehensive web application for managing and organizing cosplay photo shoots with team collaboration, resource management, and role-based permissions.